 The Communications Objectives of this CAP are as follows:

-Increase consumer and user awareness of the introduction of the new NPA and 10-digit local dialling in the NPA 709 area.
+Increase consumer and user awareness of the introduction of the new NPA 879 in the NPA 709 area.

-Advise customers and users of the potential need to reprogram their customer provided equipment and systems prior to the beginning of the 7- to 10-Digit Dialling Transition Period announcement period (see Relief Implementation Schedule for dates) to facilitate the transition to 10-digit local dialling.

-Encourage callers to adopt 10-digit dialling for all local calls originating within NPA 709 and the new NPA in accordance with the timeframe in the Relief Implementation Schedule.

-Provide open communication channels to address questions and concerns from residents and businesses regarding the implementation of 10-digit local dialling and the new NPA.
+Provide open communication channels to address questions and concerns from residents and businesses regarding the implementation of the new NPA 879.

-Continue to lay the foundation for seamless addition of new NPAs in the future through successful transition to 10-digit local dialling.
+Continue to lay the foundation for the seamless addition of new NPAs in the future.

 Communications Tactics